Playing Rules

 2. If the game remains tied at the end of the overtime period, the game will proceed into a 5-person shootout.

-4. Each team captain shall designate three (5) players to shoot for their team.
+4. Each team captain shall designate five (5) players to shoot for their team.
 The designated players must have been on the field of play (in the game) at the end of the overtime period.
 The goalkeeper may be one of the shooters.

 5. Goalkeeper changes may occur only at the beginning of the shootout and as long as the new goalkeeper was a player on the field at the end of the overtime period.